drawm/data-engineer-challenge/PROGRESS.md

 Square brackets have a special meaning in zsh (and maybe bash) so the package name needs to be wrapped in quote for it to be a string

 `pip install 'psycopg[binary]'` works...

+Finished with user events, moving on to cards.
+The architecture should be flexible enough to make adding extra logic easy Yep, the new logic is easy enough to add, but I have a source of truth issue, I only store the update timestamp of the object, but I should be using the event metadata.
+Imo the user & card data should only be stored and used to do lookups.
+Asserting event order should be done using event metadata.

+Only the last event is relevant so ill add a json string to the table.
+It will work as a snapshot.
+Some kind of chain that generate an end state (like git or a blockchain) would be "better" but way out of scope of this test.
+We can use the data to start a chain if needed

+Then, to know if I should be doing an update, I needed a way to convert the tuple I get from the db to compare the metadata.
+I'm glad everything is properly segregated, it's easy to find what needs updating as I change the query, setup & parsing of card & user entities/table
+I'm tempted to create a tuple of every field in the database and use it everywhere, but in my experience, while it saves some typing it also makes everything harder quickly.
+As long as all the queries are in one place it should be easy/safe enough to update.

+Usually I would have written tests to validate everything works, but I'm not going to learn how to setup pytest for this challenge xD

+Next ill fix the etl service.
+I think the volumes aren't properly configured